slbailey/Retrovue/docs/contracts/resources/SchedulePlanShowContract.md

   - **Patterns (count: M)** with rows: `Zone | Programs (ordered, truncated)`
 - Zone rows show: name, time window (HH:MM–HH:MM), day filters (or "All days")
 - Pattern rows show: associated zone name, ordered program list (truncated if long)
+- Every plan is guaranteed to have at least one zone covering 00:00–24:00 (see INV_PLAN_MUST_HAVE_FULL_COVERAGE)
+- If no explicit zones exist, the default "test pattern" zone (00:00–24:00) will appear in the zones list
+- **UI Note:** UI renderers can safely assume at least one zone exists for empty coverage fallback visualization

 **Behavior (JSON):**